Trigger event schema

 provider variant exposes a stable normalized surface plus raw: dict.
 GitHub's

-payload is already narrowed into the six MVP event families (issues,
+payload is narrowed into thirteen event families covering the

 GitHubEventPayloadSlackEventPayloadLinearEventPayloadNotionEventPayloadCronEventPayloadGenericWebhookPayloadA2aPushPayloadExtensionProviderPayload